Greater Japan Patriotic Party

-Otoya Yamaguchi, who assassinated Inejirō Asanuma of the Japan Socialist Party in 1960, was a member of the Aikokutō, as was Kazutaka Komori, who perpetrated the Shimanaka incident in 1961.
+Otoya Yamaguchi, who assassinated Inejirō Asanuma of the Japan Socialist Party in 1960, had been a member of the Aikokutō but left the party shortly before the assassination.
+The party was designated a subject of investigation under the Subversive Activities Prevention Act by the Public Security Intelligence Agency the following month.
+Kazutaka Komori, who perpetrated the Shimanaka incident in 1961, had also been a member until shortly before the attack.
 Party leader Akao was arrested for conspiracy to murder in the wake of the Shimanaka incident, but was not indicted due to lack of evidence; instead, he was sentenced to eight months in prison for the lesser charges of disturbing the peace and intimidation.